choreonoid/choreonoid-doc/en/simulation/pseudo-continuous-track.rst

 .. image:: images/crawler-model.png

 The black parts of the model correspond to the continuous tracks, with one on each side (left and right) for a total of two.
-Below we will refer to these parts as "crawlers".
+Below we will refer to these parts simply as "tracks".

 The entire model consists of three links with the following joint structure:

 | + BODY (root link)
-|   + CRAWLER_TRACK_L (left crawler)
+|   + CRAWLER_TRACK_L (left track)
-|   + CRAWLER_TRACK_R (right crawler)
+|   + CRAWLER_TRACK_R (right track)

 First, we define a root link called BODY.
 This corresponds to the green part in the center of the model.
-Since a crawler cannot be a root link, please define a base root link like this first.
+Since a track cannot be a root link, please define a base root link like this first.

-The "CRAWLER_TRACK_L" corresponding to the left crawler is defined in the model file as follows:
+The "CRAWLER_TRACK_L" corresponding to the left track is defined in the model file as follows:

 .. code-block:: yaml